Mumbai puts environmental memories on the map | DW | 07.02.2022

 Vikas Koli's wooden boat winds through Mumbai's maze of creeks, as he looks intently at the map on his phone.

 The city, India's financial hub, is a dense urban sprawl home to over 20 million people.
-On the shore to Vikas' right, concrete slabs rise up from land reclaimed from the creek to build a boat jetty for commuters; upstream, a block of high rises looms on the horizon.
+On the shore to Koli's right, concrete slabs rise up from land reclaimed from the creek to build a boat jetty for commuters; upstream, a block of high-rises looms on the horizon.

 But the map shows none of Mumbai's modern landmarks.
 Instead, besides one of the many creeks dividing the megacity, there is a simple illustration of a fishing boat and two crabs.

-For Vikas, the map tells the story of a lost past.
-Conceptualized by urban design studio and think tank Bombay61, it locates points along old coastal fishing villages, or 'koliwadas,' which were important sources of fish and crab before the city expanded.
+For Koli, the map tells the story of a lost past.
+Conceptualized by urban design studio and think tank Bombay61, it locates points along old coastal fishing villages, or "koliwadas," which were important sources of fish and crab before the city expanded.

 Bombay61 hopes that the maps will inspire nostalgia and greater appreciation of the surrounding environment among locals such as Vikas.
 Their efforts to foreground livelihoods and natural systems are part of a wider movement of climate activists and urban designers looking to Mumbai's past for an alternative vision of development.